s3a-spatialaudio/VISR/doc/userdoc/binaural-synthesis-toolkit.rst

 To this end, so-called *routings* --- lists of elements formed by an input index, an output index and a filter id --- can be provided either during initialisation or at runtime.
 In this way, widely different filtering operations can be performed by the same component.
 Examples are multichannel channel-wise filtering, dense MIMO filter matrix, or application-specific topologies such as filtering a set of object signals to a left and right HRIR each, and summing the results ear-wise.
-%This enables a wide range of different uses, from filtering of individual channels, dense matrixing operations, or application-specific sparse patterns of filtering operations, all using the same component.
 FFT and inverse FFT transforms are reused for multiple filtering operations where possible, improving efficiency compared to simple channel-wise convolution.
 Depending on the configuration, both the routing points and the FIR filters can be exchanged at runtime, and the changes are performed instantaneously.